 The Policy emphasises the importance of assessing each complaint on its own merits in order to determine the most appropriate way of addressing a complaint.
-This may be under the informal stage, through mediation, or through the formal procedure.
+This may be under the initial informal or secondary informal stage, through mediation, or through the formal procedure.

-4. Scope
+3. Scope

-This Policy extends to harassment and sexual harassment by employees, students on teaching placement, contractors, volunteers and other school contacts:
+This policy extends to bullying by employees, including students on teaching placement,

-- At the workplace; - Outside of the workplace during the course of employment, such as on school trips, and at work-related events or social functions;
+- At the workplace.

+- Outside of the workplace during the course of employment, such as on school trips, and at work-related events or social functions.

-Nothing in this Policy limits the rights of school management to investigate any matter which relates to harassment or sexual harassment in circumstances other than where a complaint has been made.
+Nothing in this policy limits the rights of school management to investigate any matter which relates to bullying, in circumstances other than where a complaint has been made.

-This Policy does not apply to:
+This policy does not apply to:

-- (a) Complaints of harassment or sexual harassment made by employees against students.
-Such complaints will be dealt with in accordance with the school's Code of Behaviour; - (b) Matters of the professional competence of teachers, which are dealt with in accordance with Department of Education Circular Letter 0049/2018; - (c) Incidents between employees which occur outside of the school setting and/or school events and which do not have a nexus to the work of the school and its employees; - (d) Complaints which are the subject of legal proceedings; - (e) Complaints subject to criminal investigation by An Garda Siochana; - (f) Complaints which fall outside the definition of harassment or sexual harassment which may be addressed through other agreed procedures, for example the appropriate grievance procedure; - (g) Complaints of bullying.
-Please refer to the school's Anti-Bullying Policy for information on how to address a complaint of bullying. - (h) Complaints of harassment or sexual harassment made by a student(s) against employees.
-Such complaints may be dealt with under the appropriate disciplinary procedures and/or child protection procedures; - (i) Complaints by parents.
+- (a) Complaints of bullying made by employees against students.
+Such complaints will be dealt with in accordance with the school's Code of Behaviour; - (b) Matters of the professional competence of teachers, which are dealt with in accordance with Department of Education Circular Letter 0049/2018; - (c) Incidents between employees which occur outside of the school setting and/or school events and which do not have a nexus to the work of the school and its employees; - (d) Complaints which are the subject of legal proceedings; - (e) Complaints subject to criminal investigation by An Garda Siochana; - (f) Complaints which fall outside the definition of bullying which may be addressed through other agreed procedures, for example, the Harassment and Sexual Harassment Policy or the appropriate grievance procedure; - (g) Complaints of bullying, made by a student(s) against employees.
+Such complaints may be dealt with under the appropriate disciplinary procedures and/or child protection procedures; - (h) Complaints by parents.
 These will be dealt with through other relevant procedures.

-5. Definitions
+4. Definitions

-5.1 What is Bullying?
+4.1 What is Bullying?

 "Workplace bullying is repeated inappropriate behaviour, direct or indirect, whether verbal, physical or otherwise, conducted by one or more persons against another or others, at the place of work and/or in the course of employment, which could be reasonably regarded as undermining the individual's right to dignity at work.
-An isolated incident of the behaviour described in this definition may be an affront to dignity at work, but, as a once off incident, is not considered to be bullying."
+An isolated incident of the behaviour described in this definition may be an affront to dignity at work, but, as a once off incident, is not considered to be bullying."1

 "Workplace Bullying should meet the criteria of an on-going series of accumulation of seriously negative targeted behaviours against a person or persons to undermine their esteem and standing in a harmful, sustained way.
 Bullying behaviour is offensive, on-going, targeted and outside any reasonable norm.
 A pattern and trend are involved so that a reasonable person would regard such behaviour as clearly wrong, undermining and humiliating.
-It involves repeated incidents or a pattern of behaviour that is usually intended to intimidate, offend, degrade or humiliate a particular person or group of people - but the intention is not important in the identification process."
+It involves repeated incidents or a pattern of behaviour that is usually intended to intimidate, offend, degrade or humiliate a particular person or group of people - but the intention is not important in the identification process."2